tuanyuan2008/style-transfer/README.md

 # Datasets
 ### 1. Yelp, Amazon & ImageCaption:
-The dataset we have used can be downloaded from https://github.com/lijuncen/Sentiment-and-Style-Transfer/tree/master/data
+The dataset we have used can be downloaded from https://github.com/Bhargav5/Sentiment-and-Style-Transfer/tree/master/data

+### 2. Political:
+The dataset has been downloaded from http://tts.speech.cs.cmu.edu/style_models/political_data.tar

+### 3. Gender:
+The dataset has been downloaded from http://tts.speech.cs.cmu.edu/style_models/gender_data.tar